Kavita-Yadav/Learning-BigData/HDFS-and-MapReduce/README.md

     - Now, NameNode will create a record for new file created.

 **Backup MetaData in HDFS**
-- NameNode write to local disk and NFS
+- NameNode write to local disk and NFS(Network File System).

 **Secondary NameNode**
 - It will maintain merge copy of edit log from primary name node that you can restore.